London fare zones: History

-The first zones were introduced on 4 October 1981.
-The whole of Greater London was divided into bus zones where flat fares applied.
-On the London Underground the area that is now zone 1 was divided into two overlapping areas called City and West End.
-On 21 March 1982 fares to all other London Underground stations were graduated at three mile intervals, effectively creating zones, although they were not named as such until 1983 when the Travelcard product was launched covering five numbered zones.
-City and West End became zone 1 and the rest of Greater London was within zones 2, 3, 4 and 5.
-Further products were launched using the zones: One Day Travelcard (1984), Capitalcard (1985), One Day Capitalcard (1986).
-In January 1991 Zone 5 was split to create a new Zone 6.
+The first zones were introduced on 4 October 1981 as part of the Fares Fair policy of the Greater London Council.
+For London Buses, the whole of Greater London was divided into four bus zones where flat fares applied.
+They were City, West End, Inner and Outer.
+On the London Underground, only the overlapping City and West End zones were advertised to the public.
+On 21 March 1982 fares to all other London Underground stations were graduated at three mile intervals, effectively creating zones, although they were not named as such.
+During 1982, outer zonal boundaries for public use were being developed.